 Questions and Answers

-Why is the Government establishing an Inquiry into the response to the North Island Severe Weather Events?
+Why did the Government establish an Inquiry into the response to the North Island severe weather events?

 During January and February 2023, Aotearoa New Zealand experienced several severe weather events – Cyclone Hale, heavy rainfall in the Northland, Auckland, Waikato, and Bay of Plenty regions, and Cyclone Gabrielle.
 These events caused impacts which were more severe and more complex than we have ever experienced.